ArrayList vs LinkedList

 }

-Let’s compare the runtimes of the old PointListPath with an ArrayList vs. the new one with a LinkedList.
+Let’s compare the runtime of the old PointListPath with an ArrayList vs. the new one with a LinkedList.
 Note that by its nature, LinkedList cannot “pre-allocate” space.
-So yes, it’s not a completely fair comparison to not use the “capacity” argument, but that is a limitation of the LinkedList.
-It’s also bad style that the constructor’s initialCapacity argument is ignored, but fixing it would involve changing the interface, which would change other code, and I wanted to keep this benchmark simple.
+So yes, it’s terrible style to not use the argument, but my goal was just to test this idea as quickly as possible.
+I never committed this change.

 Looking only at the distance with PointListPath